 KidzWish started in 2004 to bring support, love and laughter to children in our community who are sick, disadvantaged or have a disability.
 Last year, Internetrix created a complete rebuild of the KidzWish website.
 Their brand is fun and joyous, with lots of colour and great mix of images.
 As the KidzWish website is accessed by a variety of people with different abilities who consume content in many ways, it was crucial the new website worked well visually, had a strong back end to capture and process donations, and was built in a way that as many people as possible could access content.

 The Cram Foundation has a long history since 1932, providing disability care, housing, disability transport and recreational activities.
 Cram approached Internetrix to complete a website redesign that was fresh, better branded, and that followed accessibility guidelines.

 By altering the existing brand colours slightly, we managed to provide a bright, colourful website, exciting, lively and modern interface that still passes website accessibility colour contrast levels.

 Contact Internetrix today to see how we can help with your website accessibility or accessible website development and design.

-Internetrix combines digital consulting with winning accessibility, website design, smart website development and strong digital analytics and digital marketing skills to drive revenue and digital impact for our clients.
+Internetrix combines digital consulting with winning accessibility, website design, smart website development and strong digital analytics, data science and digital marketing skills to drive revenue and digital transformation for our clients.
 We deliver web-based consulting, development and performance projects to customers across the Asia-Pacific ranging from small business sole traders to ASX listed businesses and all levels of Australian government.